London Broil is marinated juicy, flavorful, buttery tender steak that takes minutes to broil in the oven – and it’s inexpensive and feeds a crowd!

 What to serve with this London Broil Recipe

-This London Broil recipe pairs beautifully with practically everything!
+This recipe pairs beautifully with practically everything!
 We especially love it with Company Mashed Potatoes and Honey Garlic Roasted Carrots, but it is also fabulous with any of the following:

 Serving Leftover London Broil

-The most common way to serve London Broil is as the main entree with sides.
-Just pick any of the aforementioned sides and call it dinner!
-That being said, London Broil is also a chameleon and delicious in salads, pastas, etc. Here are some fun ideas to mix up how you serve this London Broil recipe:
+The most common way to serve London Broil is as the main entrée with sides.
+Just pick any of the sides above and call it dinner!
+That being said, it is also a chameleon and delicious in salads, pastas, etc. Here are some fun ideas to mix up how you serve this recipe:

-- London Broil salad: pick your favorite greens and load with thinly sliced steak and your favorite veggies such as sweet grilled corn and peppers.
-Throw in some buttery croutons for crunch and top with your favorite dressing such as balsamic dressing or blue cheese dressing.
+• London Broil salad: pick your favorite greens and load them with thinly sliced steak and your favorite veggies such as sweet grilled corn and peppers.
+Throw in some buttery croutons for crunch, and top with your favorite dressing, such as balsamic or blue cheese.

-- London Broil pasta: add chopped steak to any of your favorite creamy pastas such as Fettuccine Alfredo, Sun-Dried Tomato Fettuccine, Cacio e Pepe, Creamy Mushroom Pasta, Pepper Jack Mac and Cheese or Homemade Mac and Cheese.
-You can also swap it for the protein in any of your favorite pastas such as Linguine with Sun-Dried tomato Sauce, Buffalo Mac and Cheese, Beef Stroganoff.
+• London Broil pasta: add chopped steak to any of your favorite creamy pastas such as Fettuccine Alfredo, Sun-Dried Tomato Fettuccine, Cacio e Pepe, Creamy Mushroom Pasta, Pepper Jack Mac and Cheese or Homemade Mac and Cheese.
 You can also go low carb and serve London Broil with zoodles or spaghetti squash.

-- London Broil risotto: stir chopped steak into any of your favorite risotto recipes: Mushroom Risotto, Parmesan Risotto, Spinach Risotto – yum!
+• London Broil risotto: stir chopped steak into any of your favorite recipes: Mushroom Risotto, Parmesan Risotto, Spinach Risotto – yum!

-- London Broil baked potatoes: poke holes in washed, dried potatoes.
-Place on a foil lined baking sheet and lightly brush with oil and sprinkle with kosher salt.
-Bake for 1 hour or until potatoes are tender and the skin is crispy.
-Slice open the potatoes, top with chopped steak and cheese then place back in the oven for 5 minutes or until the cheese melts.
+• London Broil baked potatoes: Follow this baked potato recipe.
+After baking, slice open the potatoes, top with chopped steak and cheese then place back in the oven for 5 minutes or until the cheese melts.
 Top with sour cream, green onions, etc.

-- London Broil wraps: wrap sliced steak in flour tortillas or flatbread with lettuce, tomatoes and any other desired veggies/toppings along with something creamy like Greek yogurt.
+• London Broil wraps: Sliced steak is wrapped in flour tortillas or flatbread with lettuce, tomatoes, and any other desired veggies/toppings, along with something creamy like Greek yogurt.

-- Flank steak quesadillas.
-Sandwich steak, cheese, black beans and cilantro in between two flour tortillas and toast in a skillet to golden, cheesy perfection.
+• Flank steak quesadillas.
+Sandwich steak, cheese, black beans, and cilantro between two flour tortillas and toast in a skillet to golden, cheesy perfection.
 Serve with pico de gallo, salsa, salsa verde, and/or guacamole.

 London Broil Recipe FAQs